Skip to main content

 At a glance

-A cross-channel table that lines up your Salesforce Commerce Cloud (SFCC, formerly Demandware) inventory and availability against your live marketplace listings, pulled from a connected marketplace such as Amazon.
+A cross-platform table that lines up your Salesforce Commerce Cloud (SFCC, formerly Demandware) inventory and availability against your live marketplace listings, pulled from a connected marketplace such as Amazon.
 It catches the dangerous mismatch: SKUs that are out of stock or zero available-to-sell on SFCC but still active, advertised, and sellable on a marketplace.
 Those are oversell-and-cancel events waiting to happen, the kind that drain marketplace seller metrics and trigger penalties.
 Because it spans two connectors, this card only populates when both your SFCC connector and a marketplace connector are live.

 Calculation